WandLZhang/fast-science-0-stellar-engine/blueprints/il5/shielded-vm-project/README.md

 ## How to deploy the Terraform Code.
 The Deployment Steps
 You should see this README and some terraform files.
-1. Update the Variables in the variables.tf , that are marked as "# TODO: Update"
+1. Update the Variables in the variables.tf
 2. There is a sample ```terraform.tfvars.sample``` available as wellthat
 3. Although each use case is somehow built around the previous one they are self-contained so you can deploy any of them at your will.
 The usual terraform commands will do the work: